grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 "There is distinctly a chance, Sylvia."

-A third gauge now entered as a heavily-weighted variable in Captain Percy's equation: the clock.
+A third gauge now entered as a heavily-weighted variable in Percy's equation: the clock.
 In the dramatic submarine stories from the wars, everything happened in quick actions: emergency maneuvers, incoming torpedoes, plunging dives, and explosions.
 Despite having been in a number of dangerous situations in her years working on cargo submarines, Percy could never relate to the tempo of the old war stories.
 In her experience, most dangerous situations on submarines were like this one: permeated through with slow, grinding terror.

 Percy could not reconcile the clock's glacial movement with the steady driving movement of the other gauges that mattered.
 The remaining battery gauge appeared to be determined to get into the red zone.
 Their depth gauge found its way only towards larger numbers.
 These two gauges had apparently unmoored themselves from the restrictions of time.
 Meanwhile the depth-under-keel gauge and the distance they had covered --- which Percy almost subconsciously tracked in her head --- remained mired and hardly budged.

 For hours, Percy blearily followed the tiny needles as she sucked down one cigarillo lit from the budded remains of the last.
 No one in the control room could have been convinced that time was moving at all, except for the unassailable fact that the battery-remaining gauge had dipped into the red-hashed warning zone, and the depth gauge had passed their normal operating limit of 215 meters to find its own red-hatched warning zone.

-Captain Percy's eyes wandered back and forth from the clock to their depth, to the battery-remaining, to the depth-under-keel gauge.
+Percy's eyes wandered back and forth from the clock to their depth, to the battery-remaining, to the depth-under-keel gauge.
 Their depth and battery were squeezing hard up against the time they had remaining.
 She stared at the depth-under-keel needle and summoned all the superstitious powers of the universe to move the needle up off the "Bottomless" pin.

 For a moment she thought she saw the needle writhe, like the flash of a small bait fish seen catching the sun in a shallow pool of water.
 But under more sharply focused eyes, the needle remained sitting comfortably on the "Bottomless" pin.